 The present thinking seems to be that the bad is stronger than the good:

 Happiness and the Highly Sensitive Person, Part II

 This five week teleconference classfocuses on the HSP and social and close relationships, thriving at work, spirituality, and freeing yourself from negative stereotypes.
-It begins Thursday November 9 and continues on November 16, 30, and December 7, and 14, 2017 from 7 to 8 pm ET.
-There is no class on Thanksgiving day, November 23.
+It begins Monday, April 23, 2018 from 7 to 8 pm ET.
+It continues on April 30 and May 7, 14, and 21, 2018

 Are you the manager of highly sensitive people?
 Probably, because HSPs are twenty percent of the population.
 The authentic HSP tends to more fully consider options and outcomes and so may be a major asset to your department.
 You may think of a sensitive person as an immature, self-absorbed and temperamental individual who flies off the handle at every small thing.
 Not so, according to science.
 Being “highly sensitive” means being high in sensory processing sensitivity (SPS), a trait that is inborn and genetic.